-Created in 1959 by the State of Illinois, the Port is a special-purpose unit of local government whose mission is to develop multi-modal transportation, create business expansion opportunities, and facilitate and assist in job creation for the region.
+Created in 1959 by the State of Illinois, the Port is a special-purpose unit of local government whose mission is to advance multi-modal transportation, create business expansion opportunities, and assist in job creation for the Southwest Illinois region.

 Mary Lamie, Executive Director